vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 **2) If the team vanishes, can the project continue?**

 Yes.
 USV does not require active involvement from the team for day-to-day operations.
-It does not rely on the team to update price oracles, triggering rebalancing, or investment transactions.
+It does not rely on the team to update price oracles or to trigger rebalances/investment transactions.
 Investment into and settlement of Notional fCash positions are handled within the contract.
 USV could continue processing deposits and withdrawals indefinitely.

 ### Economic Factors

 **1) Does the project's viability depend on additional incentives?**

 No. However, it is indirectly reliant on adequate incentives for liquidity providers on Notional.
-In the absence of liquidity on Notional, interest rates offered by USV may fall or become erratic to the point that the product is unviable.
+In the absence of liquidity on Notional, interest rates offered by USV may fall or become erratic to the point that the strategy is unviable.

 **2) If demand falls to 0 tomorrow, can all users be made whole?**

 Mostly.
 USV is always exposed to fCash.
-If all USV were to be redeemed tomorrow, fCash would be sold before maturity and be exposed to market risk.
-In normal market conditions, realized losses should be modest (at most, ~1-3% loss of principal).
+If all USV were to be redeemed tomorrow, fCash would be sold before maturity and become exposed to market risk.
+In normal market conditions realized losses should be modest, although the further away redemption occurs from maturity date will substantially increase the risk of loss.
+DiligentDeer created [this Desmos graph](https://www.desmos.com/calculator/dunk4utpir) to visualize interest rate risk to lenders.

 ### Security Factors

 **1) Do audits reveal any concerning signs?**

 The [Peckshield audit report](https://github.com/peckshield/publications/blob/master/audit_reports/PeckShield-Audit-Report-Phuture-FRPVault-v1.0.pdf) from August 2022 found 3 medium issues and 1 low severity issue.
 Issues were resolved with the exception of the powerful `VAULT_MANAGER_ROLE` privileges.
 Peckshield recommended the team transfer control to a DAO-like governance contract and impose protective measures such as timelocks.
-The team instead confirmed they plan to maintain the multi-sig governance.
+The team instead confirmed they plan to maintain the multisig governance.

 ## LlamaRisk Recommendation

-We see no problem to offer a gauge to a new product in the bootstrapping phase.
-However, there has been a particularly low level of user interaction with USV so far, as evidenced by the high percentage of team owned tokens and negligible Curve pool utilization.
+A gauge has already been approved by the DAO to help bootstrap the USV product.
+However, there have been notably few user interaction with USV until now, as evidenced by the high percentage of team owned tokens and negligible Curve pool utilization.
 A gauge can improve liquidity, but it can't ensure sustainable adoption if USV is fundamentally a product without demand.
 We recommend the DAO allow a period of bootstrapping and reevaluate USV adoption and Curve pool performance metrics in six months to determine if the gauge should remain.

 ## Appendix